If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 Blue Yeti Design

-The Blue Yeti is incredibly distinct from the Snowball and has a more retro appearance and looks more like a typical microphone than the Snowball does.
+The Blue Yeti is incredibly distinct from the Snowball has a more retro appearance and looks more like a typical microphone than the Snowball does.

 This USB mic uses a mic stand instead of a tripod and because of its more sleek design, it is going to be far less of a problem for those prone to accidents.